Simulation-calibrated Bayesian inference for progenitor properties of the microquasar SS 433: Results

 As a representative example, in Figure~\ref{F:SingleEvo} we first show the evolution of a single binary that experiences an SS\,433-like XRB phase where the four panels from top to bottom display the binary masses, orbital period, stellar types, and mass transfer rate.
 This example binary evolves through a canonical pathway of the isolated formation channel of compact binaries in which the primary star ($m_1$; red solid line) loses mass from stellar winds, loses its envelope in common envelope evolution, and forms a black hole (shown by the stellar type of 14 in the third panel).
 This is followed by a dynamically stable mass transfer event, initiated by the secondary star ($m_2$; blue dashed line), which is modeled as isotropic re-emission where a fraction of the donor star's envelope is accreted and the rest ejected as an isotropic wind.
 Each of the XRB parameters during this accretion phase pass through the values of SS\,433 in Table~\ref{Tab:Likelihood}

-The existence of an XRB phase is most apparent in the masses (top panel) at about $\approx 16.2$ Myr into the binary's lifespan, when the secondary star (i.e., the initially less massive star at ZAMS) increases in mass by accreting material from the primary star during loss of its envelope in a stable mass transfer event, which occurs over a short timescale compared to its evolutionary lifetime, and the mass of the primary star correspondingly decreases due to its role as the donor.
+The existence of an XRB phase is most apparent in the masses (top panel) at about $\approx 16.2$ Myr into the binary's lifespan, when the primary star (i.e., the initially more massive star at ZAMS) increases in mass by accreting material from the secondary star during loss of its envelope in a stable mass transfer event, occurs over a short timescale compared to its evolutionary lifetime, and the mass of the primary star correspondingly decreases due to its role as the donor.
 The evolution of the mass transfer rate $M_{\rm dot}$ (bottom panel) during this event shows how this SS\,433-like binary experiences a high amount of mass transfer (green solid line), exceeding the estimated observational mass transfer rate (gray dashed line) of SS\,433 of $10^{-4} \Msol/yr$, for a length of time $\gtrsim 0.01$ Myr.

 The remaining two panels in the middle of Fig.~\ref{F:SingleEvo} show the evolution of the orbital period $P$ and the changing stellar type.
 The common envelope evolution initiated by the primary star is seen as the drastic decrease by a factor of $\approx 1000$ in the period at $\approx 3.6$ Myr, which is followed by a natal kick in BH formation.
 The stellar type ranges over values corresponding to stages of stellar evolution, where each star evolves through the main sequence, possible Hertzsprung gap, and post-main sequence branches, resulting in a core-helium burning star that eventually collapses into a black hole (stellar type = 14) or neutron star (stellar type = 13).
+Combining these with the mass transfer rate implies that this theoretical system satisfies the conditions to be considered SS\,433-like at $\approx 16$ Myr into the evolution of the binary.